High-Quality Mathematics Instruction: What Teachers Should Know

 - Encouraging student discussion

-- Presenting and comparing multiple solutions
+- Presenting and comparing multiple solution strategies

 - Assessing student understanding